rotki/rotki/docs/api.rst

 .. http:delete:: /api/(version)/blockchains/ETH2/validators

-   Doing a DELETE on the eth2 validators endpoint will delete information and stop tracking an ETH2 validator.
+   Doing a DELETE on the eth2 validators endpoint will delete information and stop tracking a number of ETH2 validator/s.

    **Example Request**: